not001praween001/Raspberry-Pi-CPS-SN-trial/README.md

 $> sudo dd if=RaspberryPi-SN-backup_20121030 of=/dev/sdX bs=1M

 X is device name.
-The device should more than 8GB.
+The device should be more than 8GB.

 Login
 -------------------------